lmartinusic/MiniGame1-lmartinusic/README.md

 <p></p>
 <h5>Limitations:</h5> This Game is very simple.
 There is no stimulation for the user to play the game longer than a minute.
+Beautify Code in Visual Studio Code not possible
 <p></p>

 <h5>Lessons Learned</h5>